Programme for improvement, implementation and evaluation research (PIIE)

 The Programme for Improvement, Implementation and Evaluation Research (PIIE) studies and uses research into how changes have been implemented, the results of the change for different stakeholders, and what helped and hindered the change.

-Improvement: the aim of is to contribute to real performance improvements in health care through creating and applying knowledge about effective change.
+The aim of is to contribute to real performance improvements in health care through creating and applying knowledge about effective change.

-Implementation: we know more about what works than we know about how to put it into practice.
+We know more about what works than we know about how to put it into practice.
 The programme studies and provides tools to adapt changes which work in one place so they can be implemented in different situations.
 This includes understanding the politics of implementation and power issues.

-Evaluation: many changes have mixed results for different stakeholders.
+Many changes have mixed results for different stakeholders.
 The programme carried out evaluations and helps others to monitor and evaluate their own changes and services.

 Research Group leader